 Commentary:

 A lawyer must be particularly diligent when representing an incarcerated parent.
-The lawyer should make efforts to visit an incarcerated parent at the correctional institution in which he or she is incarcerated as soon as possible after being appointed.
-The purpose of visiting the incarcerated parent at the correctional facility is to establish an attorney-client relationship and engage the client in case preparation.
-The lawyer must know why the parent client is incarcerated, the length of client’s incarceration and post incarceration release requirements if applicable, particularly any potential restrictions or limitations on contact with children.
-If the parent is incarcerated as a result of an act against the child or another child in the family, the child welfare agency may seek an order excusing the agency from making reasonable efforts, allowing the case to be fast-tracked toward other permanency goals.
-If the parent opposes this step, the lawyer must oppose such a motion.
+The parent’s lawyer should make efforts to visit an incarcerated parent client at the correctional institution in which he or she is incarcerated as soon as possible after being appointed.
+The purpose of visiting the incarcerated parent client at the correctional facility is to establish an attorney-client relationship and engage the parent client in case preparation.
+The parent’s lawyer must know why the parent client is incarcerated, the length of the parent client’s incarceration and post incarceration release requirements if applicable, particularly any potential restrictions or limitations on contact with children.
+If the parent client is incarcerated as a result of an act against the child or another child in the family, the child welfare agency may seek an order excusing the agency from making reasonable efforts, allowing the case to be fast-tracked toward other permanency goals.
+If the parent client opposes this step, the parent’s lawyer must oppose such a motion.

-The lawyer should help the parent identify potential kinship placements and relatives who can provide care for the child while the parent is incarcerated.
-Lawyers must understand the implications of ASFA for an incarcerated parent who has difficulty visiting and planning for the child.
+The parent’s lawyer should help the parent client identify potential kinship placements and relatives who can provide care for the child while the parent client is incarcerated.
+Lawyers must understand the implications of Adoption and Safe Families Act (ASFA) for an incarcerated parent client who has difficulty visiting and planning for the child.

-If the parent will be incarcerated for a lengthy period, and the child is not placed with the parent’s relative, the lawyer should ensure that any potential placement options for the child with a relative of the parent, or other caretaker proposed by the parent, are made known to the agency and explored thoroughly.
+If the parent client will be incarcerated for a lengthy period, and the child is not placed with the parent client’s relative, the parent’s lawyer should ensure that any potential placement options for the child with a relative of the parent client, or other caretaker proposed by the parent client, are made known to the agency and explored thoroughly.

 Obtaining services such as substance abuse treatment, parenting skills or job training while in jail or prison is often difficult.
-The lawyer must learn about and advocate for available resources, contact the placements and attempt to get the support of the agency and child’s lawyer.
-Without services, it is unlikely the parent will be reunified with the child upon discharge from prison.
+The parent’s lawyer must learn about and advocate for available resources, contact the placements and attempt to get the support of the agency and child’s lawyer.
+Without services, it is unlikely the parent client will be reunified with the child upon discharge from prison.

-An incarcerated parent’s contact with the child should generally, at a minimum, include cards and letters.
+An incarcerated parent client’s contact with the child should generally, at a minimum, include cards and letters.
 In some instances, prisons may have technology such as videoconferencing and/or Skype that can be used for parent-child visitation.
-Because the time to process the required visitation paperwork varies from institution, the lawyer should begin the process of filling out and filing the forms to allow visitation between the parent client and their children.
-The parent’s lawyer should also consult with the DHS caseworker and the parent’s Department of Corrections counselor on ways to expedite approval of the parent’s request for visitation.
+Because the time to process the required visitation paperwork varies from institution, the parent’s lawyer should begin the process of filling out and filing the forms to allow visitation between the parent client and his or her children.
+The parent’s lawyer should also consult with the Department of Human Services caseworker and the parent client’s Department of Corrections counselor on ways to expedite approval of the parent client’s request for visitation.

 Some prisons, such as Coffee Creek Correctional Facility in Wilsonville, Oregon, have a specialized unit for incarcerated parents and their children in a supported, child-friendly environment.
-If the client agrees, the lawyer should advocate for transfer of the parent to such a program as well as encouraging visits with the child through these programs.
+If the parent client agrees, the parent’s lawyer should advocate for transfer of the parent client to such a program as well as encouraging visits with the child through these programs.